benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q124.png)

-(counting the sum of the number of relationships to an entity on the right of the quantifier)
+(counting the sum (over all branches) of the number of relationships to each entity on the right of the quantifier)

-_**Q173:** Any phone that SMSed - at least 10 times, at least 2 phones_
+_**Q173:** Any phone that SMSed at least 2 phones - at least 10 times cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q173.png)